Crissium/SilverDict/README.md

 ### Server-side

 - [ ] Add support for Babylon BGL glossary format (help wanted!)
-- [X] Add support for StarDict format (experimental, xdxf mark-up uncleaned)
+- [X] Add support for StarDict format
 - [ ] Add support for ABBYY Lingvo DSL format (working on this)
 - [X] Rewrite the MDict reader class
 - [ ] Inline styles to prevent them from being applied to the whole page (The commented-out implementation in `mdict_reader.py` breaks richly-formatted dictionaries.)